Homomesies on permutations -- an analysis of maps and statistics in the FindStat database: Background

 \section{Background}

 This section gives background definitions and properties regarding the two main topics in our title: permutations (Subsection~\ref{sec:permutations}) and homomesy (Subsection~\ref{sec:homomesy}).
-It also discusses prior work on homomesy of permutations in Subsection~\ref{sec:prior}.
+It also discusses prior work on homomesy for maps on permutations in Subsection~\ref{sec:prior}.